 enrichment opportunities and experiences for their child that directly

-match their child’s learning plan, and that will help their child
+match their child’s Student Education Plan, and that will help their child

 develop those talents and abilities that go beyond “core” subjects.

 Enrichment may include curriculum, physical resources, or services,

 At the junior high level, we offer on-site PE, Speech, Music, Drama,and